 - Select the New location item and click the Browse button.
-Specify the location where you want the consolidated archive to be stored to from the drives tree. - If required, you can create a new folder in the selected location (by clicking the Create new folder button), or delete the unnecessary folder (by clicking the Delete button). - In the File name field enter a name for the consolidated archive, or click the Solition Generate name button to generate the name automatically. - If you don't need the original archive, you may delete it by selecting the Delete the original archive check box - Click Next to continue.
+Specify the location where you want the consolidated archive to be stored to from the drives tree. - If required, you can create a new folder in the selected location (by clicking the Create new folder button), or delete the unnecessary folder (by clicking the Delete button). - In the File name field enter a name for the consolidated archive, or click the Senerate name button to generate the name automatically.

+- If you don't need the original archive, you may delete it by selecting the Delete the original archive check box - Click Proceed to start the consolidation.